It’s a known fact that adding a photo or photos to an eBay

 competitive eBay market, but it has always been a challenge trying to

-add videos to listings,”
+add videos to listings,”“Unlike other

 video solutions designed for entertainment, we built vzaar specifically